xabaras/php-i18n/README.md

 It is simple to getting started with php-i18n you should simply:

 * Deploy the php-i18n directory anywhere you want on a php enabled server
-* Fill in the proper configuration values in the "CONFIGUIRATION SECTION" in the "php-i18n / php-i18n.php" file
+* Fill in the proper configuration values in the "CONFIGURATION SECTION" in the "php-i18n / php-i18n.php" file
 * Add localization files to the l10n directory

 ### CONFIGURATION ###